Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

     + Any new services will be highlighted in the about section on the Homepage.

-        3. *As a Potential Client, I want to find the best way to get in contact with the organisation with any questions I may have or to get a quote.*
+        4. *As a Potential Client, I want to find the best way to get in contact with the organisation with any questions I may have or to get a quote.*

      + At the top of each page, underneath the header, there is a navigation bar with buttons to navigate to each page.
 The button for the Contact Page is clear to see on the righthand side.

     + On the Homepage, in the about section, there are two links which direct the user straight to the contact form on the Contact Page.

-        4. *As a Potential Client, I want to detail what I am looking to create with artwork as well as text.*
+        5. *As a Potential Client, I want to detail what I am looking to create with artwork as well as text.*

      + On the Contact Page, under the text area of the form, there is a file upload button for potential artists or potential clients to add their artwork of their own to their request.

+        6. *As a Potential Client, I want to sign up to the Newsletter so that I am emailed any major news, updates or offers, like the 15% off signup offer.*

+     + At the bottom of the Contact Page, underneath the request form text area, there is a checkbox (already checked - but which can be unchecked by the user) signing them up with the email address they had to input at the top of the form.

     -   ### Testing Artist Goals